 Data or Data + Power：

-Normal Ethernet switches' function in the network is on data transmission only; However, there are also POE versions which also enables the power supply to the ending equipment.
+Normal Ethernet switches' function in the network is on data transmission only; However, there are also POE versions that also enables the power supply to the ending equipment.
 In this way, network administrators do not have to worry about extra power supply installation at all.

 10/100 Ethernet Switches (Fast Ethernet Switches)：